 Diplomacy advancements: Remember that an emissary may travel together with commodities or goods.
-This increases the victory points by one at the end of the game.
+This increases the victory points by one at the end

 The players place the ship back into the game box, and return any tea and/or salt cubes to the player's supplies.
 They are not worth any victory points.